csuhta/inquisition-perks/readme.txt

 when you're using this perk because the conversation wheel will show a book icon.
 Some of these conversation options allow you to recruit agents without the need for certain party members to be present.

+The XP boost for codex entries is for all entries, not just those concerning criminals and war, and it stacks with the other boosts.

 You also need this perk if you want to recruit a certain male agent during Wicked Eyes and Wicked Hearts.